top of page

 Every year, before the toad migration season begins, we install a lightweight 'toad fence' to stop migrating frogs, toads and newts getting on to Woodhill Lane and Stroud Lane from the adjacent field.
 Instead they fall into buckets sunk into the ground at intervals along the fence so we can retrieve them and move them safely across the road to continue on their way to their breeding ponds.
 In 2024 we rescued 248 animals in this way.

-We have planted a new hedge in a field between Woodhill Lane and Stroud Lane to create a wildlife corridor - huge thanks to the people who came and helped!
+We have planted 1000 mixed variety saplings to create a new hedge in a field between Woodhill Lane and Stroud Lane - huge thanks to the people who came and helped!

 The hedge will be brilliant for all sorts of wildlife such as amphibians, birds and small mammals.